mdcutone/psychxr/README.md

 # PsychXR

 PsychXR is a collection of [Python](https://www.python.org/) extension libraries for interacting with eXtended Reality displays (HMDs), intended for neuroscience and psychology research applications.
+PsychXR is used as the interface for HMD support in PsychoPy v3 (http://www.psychopy.org/).

 ## Supported Devices